Vampire Savior: Home versions

-A Sega Saturn version was released in Japan only in 1998, which required Capcom's 4MB RAM cartridge.
+A Japan-only Sega Saturn version was released in 1998, which required Capcom's 4MB RAM cartridge.
 Capcom initially announced that the home version would be exclusive to the Saturn.
 This version contains all 15 characters from the original Vampire Savior as well as the three Night Warriors characters (Donovan, Huitzil, and Pyron) who were left out of the original arcade release and brought back in Vampire Savior 2/Vampire Hunter 2.
 Thanks to the 4MB RAM cartridge, this version more faithfully reproduces the 2D-animation fluidity of the arcade than either of the earlier console releases in the series.
 However, while Shadow is available in the Saturn version, Marionette is not.

 Also in 1998, an update of the game was ported for the PlayStation as Vampire Savior: EX Edition in Japan and Darkstalkers 3 in North America and Europe.
-Although it is an EX version of the third canon game in the series, it is actually a compilation of Vampire Savior and its two Japan-only arcade updates.
+Although it is an EX version of the third game in the series, it is actually a compilation of Vampire Savior and its two Japan-only arcade updates.
 This version allows players to use all 18 Night Warriors and the two "hidden characters" (Shadow and Marionette) in all three games.
 It also features Oboro Bishamon and Dark Talbain as playable characters.

-The game was included in Vampire: Darkstalkers Collection, a compilation of all five Darkstalkers arcade games that were released in Japan only for the PlayStation 2 in 2005.
-The collection also features unlockable secret versions of Vampire Savior, Vampire Hunter 2 and Vampire Savior 2 where all 18 Night Warriors are playable similar to the Playstation's EX Edition.
+The game was included in Vampire: Darkstalkers Collection, a Japan-only compilation of all five Darkstalkers arcade games that was released for the PlayStation 2 in 2005.
+The collection also features unlockable secret versions of Vampire Savior, Vampire Hunter 2 and Vampire Savior 2 where all 18 Night Warriors are playable, similar to the PlayStation's EX Edition.

 In 2012, the ESRB administered a Teen rating for Darkstalkers 3 as a PSone Classic for the PlayStation 3 and PlayStation Vita.
 The game was released through PlayStation Network on April 24, 2012.

 It was also included in a remastered form as part of the HD remix game Darkstalkers Resurrection for the PlayStation Network and Xbox Live Arcade.
 Unlike the previous release for this game on the PSN, which used the PS1 version, the remastered edition is based on the original arcade release with added features like online multiplayer.
-In 2022, the Capcom Fighting Collection will include Vampire Savior, Vampire Hunter 2 and Vampire Savior 2 for the first time internationally as separate entries when the game releases on PlayStation 4, Xbox One, Nintendo Switch, and PC on June 24, 2022, with the same HD features and Online Play features as Darkstalkers Resurrection.
-Also Fighting Collection censors a secret ending.
+The 2022 release Capcom Fighting Collection on PlayStation 4, Xbox One, Nintendo Switch and Windows includes Vampire Savior, Vampire Hunter 2 and Vampire Savior 2 for the first time internationally as separate entries, with the same HD features and Online Play features as Darkstalkers Resurrection.

-Media

-Several licensed tie-ins were released for the game in Japan: